Validating Function Arguments in JavaScript: The Smart Way

-First comes to mind aproba library.
-It’s “ridiculously” light-weight and equally popular:
+First comes to mind aproba.
+It’s ridiculously lightweight and quite popular:

 import validate from "aproba";